Learning what is expected is the first step in becoming a Keen K9 ….

 Meeting in the Middle

-Fortunately, practice makes perfect.
-The takeaway is that dogs are easy to train.
-All it takes is clear instructions and adjusting your expectations.
-The result is any dog can become keen on following instructions anywhere, any time, in any environment!
+The takeaway is that dogs are generally easy to train.
+All it takes is providing clear instructions and adjusting expectations.
+Keen K9 training partners mission is to help humans understand dogs and dogs understand humans expectations.